scoremedia/Fisticuffs/README.md

 ### Event

 Finally, the `Event` class provides support for broadcasting events to its subscribers.
-It shares a similar interface to `Observable` & `Computed`:
+It shares a similar interface to `CurrentValueSubscribable` & `Computed`:

 ```swift
 let event = Event<String>()